mickabd/rust-learning/README.md

     cd rust-learning
     ```

-2. Navigate to the `deck` directory:
+2. Navigate to the desired application directory:

+    For the deck application:

     ```sh
     cd deck
+    ```

+    For the bank application:

+    ```sh
+    cd bank
     ```

 3. Build the project: